privacy-scaling-explorations/zkevm-circuits/aggregator/README.md

         chunk[i]'s chunk_pi_hash_rlc_cells == chunk[i-1].chunk_pi_hash_rlc_cells
 ```
 This is done via comparing the `data_rlc` of `chunk_{i-1}` and ` chunk_{i}`.
-7. the hash input length are correct
+7. the hash input length is correct
 - first MAX_AGG_SNARKS + 1 hashes all have 136 bytes input
 - batch's data_hash length is 32 * number_of_valid_snarks
 8. batch data hash is correct w.r.t. its RLCs